 Now they are being recognized and embraced by both mainstream culture and scientific communities.

-This change is largely due to growing research highlighting their potential health benefits, and changing laws that reflect a more liberal attitude toward their use.
+This change is largely due to growing research highlighting the health benefits of this industry, and changing laws that reflect a more liberal attitude toward their use.

 In this post, we will delve into the transformative journey of CBD, Cannabis, and Marijuana, exploring their shifting reputation.